 Tulips make outstanding additions to bulb gardens, mixed borders and mass plantings.
 Plus, they are easy to grow.
 So, whether they select their favorites by color or form, your customers are sure to find the perfect tulip bulbs for their garden projects.

 K. van Bourgondien has supplied gardeners with flower bulbs for more than 175 years and understands that the best tulip displays start with top-quality bulbs and top-performing varieties.
 We offer tulip bulbs for sale online that will produce outstanding tulips with brilliant color and form.
 Tulips look best when planted en masse or large groups, and K. van Bourgondien makes it economical to plant large displays of tulip bulbs that are sure to brighten landscapes when they bloom in the spring.
 Our plump, high-quality tulip bulbs are delivered to you for fall planting.

-Plant tulips in late fall in humus-rich, sandy, well-drained soil.
-Grow where they will get at least 5-6 hours of sun a day; full sun is preferable.
-Dig the soil to a depth of 8-12" and work in bulb food.
 Set the tulip bulbs 4-8" deep and 4-8" apart, depending on size and variety.
 After the ground has frozen in winter, mulch with straw or hay.
 After flowering, remove the head of the tulip but allow the stem and foliage to die back naturally.
-Tulips perform best their first year; many gardeners treat them as annuals, discarding the plants after they finish blooming.
+Tulips perform best in their first year; many gardeners treat them as annuals, discarding the plants after they finish blooming.
 Extensive testing in recent years has proven that if a slow-release fertilizer is applied, you can expect more than one year of flowers out of most varieties of tulips.
 Many early-flowering species, as well as Darwin Hybrid Tulips, come back year after year with no effort.

 Tulip Planting and Growing Tips